-Prebiotics and probiotics: what they are and what they are used for
+Prebiotics and probiotics: what they are, differences and what they are used for

 Prebiotici e probiotici: cosa sono e a cosa servono

-Prebiotics and probiotics are two key categories of substances that play a crucial role in maintaining this delicate balance, promoting gastrointestinal health and contributing to the body's overall well-being.
+Prebiotics and probiotics are two key categories of substances that play a very important role in maintaining the delicate balance of our intestines , promoting gastrointestinal health and contributing to the general well-being of the body.

 These compounds, often associated with terms like “fermentable fiber” and “good bacteria,” are the subject of growing scientific interest and are gaining popularity as key elements of a balanced diet.